| Reports to BoFEP Steering Committee and/or AGM:June 2003

 proposal.
 A fund raising committee is to be struck as a subcommittee to the

-- A proposal is being developed to assess the needs, issues, and potential
+steering committee in the near future to assist in this process.
+A proposal is being developed to assess the needs, issues, and potential

 for the development of a sustainable tourism strategy within the context of

-- In cooperation with the Inner Bay of Fundy Atlantic Salmon Recovery Team
+the UNESCO biosphere site for the proposed area.
+In cooperation with the Inner Bay of Fundy Atlantic Salmon Recovery Team

 the BoFBI in association with Tom Young and Group will compete an public